-- frequency-dependent Norton equivalences of each type of generating unit; - harmonic current injection profiles (for each harmonic order) at each generating unit, including: - harmonic current magnitude, e.g. in Amperes, or in percentage of fundamental current; - harmonic current phase angle; - adequate model of collector grid; - generating unit transformer models and generating system transformer models; and - data for harmonic filters (if present) must be provided, including connection point(s) of the filters, filter layout (e.g. single-tuned, double-tuned), qualify factor and electrical parameters; and - where EMT-type models are used for harmonic analysis the requirements set out in Section 5.4.10 will apply.
+- frequency-dependent Norton equivalences of each type of generating unit, - harmonic current injection profiles (for each harmonic order) at each generating unit, including: - harmonic current magnitude, e.g. in Amperes, or in percentage of fundamental current; - harmonic current phase angle (only if the harmonic emission calculation method advised by the relevant NSP requires this information); - adequate model of collector grid36; - generating unit transformer models and generating system transformer models37; and - data for harmonic filters (if present) must be provided, including connection point(s) of the filters, filter layout (e.g. single-tuned, double-tuned), qualify factor and electrical parameters; and - where EMT-type models are used for harmonic analysis the requirements set out in Section 4.3.10 will apply38.